 Opens a dialog in which you can specify an external host key to be used.
 The fields are Provider Type and Init string.
-You can also use Test Scan to attempt adding a provider and scanning it for keys.
+You can also use Test Scan to attempt adding a software or a pkcsll provider and scanning it for keys.